 Playing The Blues, And More, At Jam Camp

-A little update, now that 2018 is here: in 2017 we had our best year yet!
+A little update, now that 2021 is here: in 2018 and ’19 (no need to mention 2020!) we had our best jam years yet!
 Every session brought cool new ideas into the mix, and the jammers are playing better than ever.
-Our program keeps evolving, and we are currently in the middle of using new drum grooves and two-chord jam loops as the focus for more advanced backup and solo concepts.
-This has meant learning more ways to play the chords on the guitar, building layers of sound, learning to listen more deeply and leave space, and how to blend different scale types as raw material for more interesting solo melodies.
+Our program keeps evolving, and we are currently using new drum grooves and jam loops (blues, rock, and even a little jazz) as the focus for more advanced rhythm backup and soloing concepts.
+This has meant learning more ways to play chords on the guitar, building layers of sound, learning to listen more deeply and leave space, and how to blend different scale types as raw material for more interesting solo melodies.

-If you are wondering whether a jam camp would be fun for you, please don’t get the impression that we’ve gotten too advanced or complicated.
+If you are wondering whether a jam camp would be fun and a good fit for you, please don’t get the impression that we’ve gotten too advanced or complicated.
 Our players still come from different interests, backgrounds, and levels of experience.
 It’s not unusual to find someone who is getting their first taste of playing with other people here.
-So if what you are reading sounds like fun, and something that would help you to become a better player, please read on.
+So if what you are reading here sounds like fun, and something that would help you to become a better player, please read on.

 A Little History